shahadatkhokhar/shahadatkhokhar/README.md

 ## Hi there 👋 I am Shahadat Khokhar
 ### I'm a Developer, Blogger and An Artist!

-Currently a Sophomore.
+Pursuing my degree in B. Tech in Computer Science.
 A computer enthusiast and a curious geek.
-I'm still figuring my specialization. my current skills are: C++, javascript, react-native, firebase.
+I'm still figuring my specialization. my current skills are: C++, Javascript, React-Native, firebase, Flutter, Android Native.

 ⚡ Fun fact: I try to learn everything I see.